 7 Reasons to Walk Away From a Multifamily Real Estate Deal

 In over 40 years of experience in this business, I’ve seen pretty much everything.
-As a result, I’ve developed what you might call a sixth sense for evaluating deals.
+As a result, I’ve developed what you might call an intuition for evaluating deals.

-You may not have that sixth sense yet.
+You may not have that intuition yet.
 Don’t worry; you will.
 For now, here are 7 strong reasons to walk away from a deal or, at the very least, to proceed very cautiously:

 Don’t just rely on your initial walk through the property.
 It’s one thing to check out a property with a seller or his broker.
 It’s quite another to drop in unexpectedly.